gfreedman/jhu_datascience_gcd_courseproject/README.md

 >After doing this I created another CSV file, loaded it up in MS Excel and made sure it was looking like I though it did.
 >It's also worth noting that I did a few manual mean calculation myself using a very restricted subset of the tidy data set just to make sure it was actually calculating the mean values as I expected.
 >The final step was to write the tidy data set as a text file so it can be uploaded to Coursera

+## Step 4a) How Do I Know It's Tidy?
+> The basic approach above was vetted by a JHU TA in the forums --> https://class.coursera.org/getdata-004/forum/thread?thread_id=219
+> Hopefully this is convincing enough but beyond that each row is a distinct measurement for each unique subject ID + activity combo

 ## Step 5) Remember when coding the key is to keep fit and having fun
 > Reading the forums also helps quite a bit!